-Accurate statistics have become increasingly important as the world becomes more quantitative.
-They show up in fields such as medicine, education, politics, and, of course, market research.
-Consumers can find statistics everywhere, including on websites, in marketing copy, and on social media posts, to name a few.
-Companies often use these numbers to hook consumers; it’s hard not to check out a claim such as 9 out of 10 teachers recommend THIS product! or #1 cancer care center.
+Reliable statistics have become increasingly important as the world continues to put emphasis on quantitative results.
+They show up in medicine, education, politics, and our favorite, market research.
+Statistics are easily accessible to anyone anywhere with today’s technology.
+Companies are using these numbers to attract consumers with lines such as ‘9 out of 10 teachers recommend THIS product!’ or ‘#1 cancer care center.’
 Likewise, statistics can make for a compelling hook in a blog post or a social media post.

-Numbers sound impressive and authoritative.
-That’s why businesses love to use statistics.
-However, some consumers don’t know how to properly evaluate statistics for reliability.
-Even businesses that contract out their marketing research or consumer data research may not fully understand the statistics that the firms return to them.
-It’s easy for statistics to mislead consumers and businesses alike, so here’s a primer on seven signs of misleading or lying statistics.
+Businesses love to use statistics.
+Using data helps them sound impressive and authoritative.
+However, that may sometimes confuse consumers who don’t know how to evaluate for reliable statistics.
+Even businesses that contract out their marketing research or consumer data research may not fully understand the statistics that are returned to them.
+Numbers can be misleading for anyone, that is why we have identified seven characteristics to look for when searching for reliable statistics.

 1. Statistics Benefit the Group Who Collected the Information

-Suppose a toothpaste company releases the results of a study it conducted, with the data showing that consumers using the company’s toothpaste have fewer cavities.
-Just because the study was carried out by a company it benefits does not automatically mean the results are unreliable.
-But – and this a huge but – consumers and businesses absolutely need to look carefully at factors such as sample size, audience selection, and the slant of questions asked.
-It’s important to know the questions asked, who did the data interpretation and why the research was conducted.
+Suppose a toothpaste company releases results from a study showing those who use their toothpaste have fewer cavities.
+Just because this study was carried out by a company that benefits from the results does not mean that the results are unreliable.
+But we are not provided with any information on the study itself: information that is crucial to judging whether the statistics are reliable.
+Consumers and even businesses need to look carefully at factors such as sample size, audience selection, and the slant of questions asked.
+It is important to know the questions asked, who was being asked these questions, and why.

-Error margins are one way to get an idea about sample size and how accurate statistics are.
+One way to get an idea about the sample size is by error margins.
 The smaller the sample size, the larger the error margins should be.
-It’s also important to look at error margins for comparable research to see if the error margins for the statistics in question are relatively small or large.
-This is a helpful indicator of how accurate statistics are.
+It is also important to look at error margins for comparable research to see if the margins for the statistics in question are relatively small or large.

 4. The Sample Representation Is Inaccurate or Biased

-Incentives are commonplace, and often required, in research.
-Some incentive structures can lead to inaccurate results.
-One sign of biased statistics is that respondents had incentives to answer a certain way.
+Incentives are used, and sometimes required, to encourage people to participate in a research study.
+While this is not always the case, in some instances incentives can lead to poor participation and result in inaccurate reporting.
+A sign of biased and unreliable statistics is when respondents are only given incentives if they respond in a certain way.
 As an example, if a pollster says, “We will give you a free cellphone for answering this survey”, and the questions center on if consumers prefer that cellphone brand to other brands, the results cannot be conclusive.

 7. The Statistic Flies in the Face of Precedent